Property (T), property (F) and residual finiteness for discrete quantum groups: Extensions and bicrossed products

 To each quadruple $(\Gamma,G,\alpha,\beta)$ as above one can attach a compact quantum group $\bG$, as explained in \cite{vv} or \cite[$\S$3.2]{bicr}; we denote it by $\bG(\Gamma,G,\alpha,\beta)$ when we wish to be explicit about the matched pair structure, and reserve the present notation of $\Gamma$, $G$, $\alpha$, $\beta$ and $\bG$ throughout the current section.

 The quantum groups $\bG$ (or rather their discrete duals) will provide, under certain circumstances, examples possessing the properties we have been concerned with throughout this paper.
-We will need the following piece of terminology.
+Note that according to the construction of bicrossed products (e.g. as in \cite[$\S$3.2]{bicr}), the CQG algebra $\cA=\cA(\bG)$ is simply the crossed product $\cA(G)\rtimes \Gamma$ with respect to the action of $\Gamma$ induced by $\alpha$; the coalgebra structure does not feature in any crucial capacity here.